AbhishekPardhi/SAT-Solver/README.md

 # SAT-Solver
-Sat Solver implementation using Python.
+Sat Solver implementation using DPLL algorithm in Python.